30 Secrets for Making Perfect Stuffing

-Thanksgiving rolls around and you plan an impressive menu for your loved ones.
+Thanksgiving rolls around, and you plan an impressive menu for your loved ones.
 Cooking the turkey requires scientific precision and a spreadsheet, and your cornucopia of sides is so bountiful that it could make the pilgrims cry.
 Your mashed potatoes are, quite simply, homemade heaven.
 So why, when it comes to stuffing, do so many of us bow out and reach for the Stove Top?
-It’s the most common chink in our armor.

 Besides a fresh flavor and the pride of knowing your whole spread was made by you and yours with love, making your own means total control over the final product, and an opportunity to add your own expressive twist to an otherwise basic recipe.

 We've rounded up the best tips for how to make stuffing, including tips for getting just the right texture, some fun flavor ideas, and hacks for keeping your stuffing stress-free.